North Korea–Yugoslavia relations

-North Korea–Yugoslavia relations were historical foreign relations between North Korea and now broken up Yugoslavia.
-The Socialist Federal Republic of Yugoslavia and the Democratic People's Republic of Korea established diplomatic relations on 30 October 1948.
-During the initial period of the Korean conflict, motivated by the recent Tito-Stalin split and contrary to other countries in Eastern Europe, Yugoslavia remained firmly not aligned to any of the blocs in the Korean War.
-Yugoslavian literature compared attack on South Korea by North Korea as similar to the attack on Yugoslavia by the German Army and the attack on Hawaii by the Japanese army while Yugoslav representation at the United Nations even accused the Soviet Union of having started the Korean War.
+North Korea–Yugoslavia relations were historical foreign relations between North Korea and the former Yugoslavia.
+The People's Federal Republic of Yugoslavia and the Democratic People's Republic of Korea established diplomatic relations on 30 October 1948.
+During the initial period of the Korean conflict, motivated by the recent Tito-Stalin split and contrary to the Eastern Bloc, Yugoslavia remained firmly non-aligned to any of the blocs in the Korean War.
+Yugoslav literature compared the attack on South Korea by North Korea to the Axis Powers' attack on Yugoslavia and the attack on Hawaii by the Japanese army while Yugoslav representatives at the United Nations even accused the Soviet Union of having started the Korean War.

-Relations were very close during the later time of Josip Broz Tito and Kim Il Sung.
-Both leaders had taken a neutral stance during the Sino-Soviet split and maintained friendly relations with both the Soviet Union and China.
+Relations became very close during the later years of Josip Broz Tito.
+By then, the Sino-Soviet split had occurred and Kim Il-sung maintained friendly relations with both the Soviet Union and China by adopting a neutral posture, not dissimilar to Yugoslav policy towards the wider Cold War.
 Yugoslavia and North Korea were members of the Non-Aligned Movement with Yugoslavia being one of the movement's founding members.